TriumphLLC/Blend4Web/doc_src/lighting.rst

 *Shadow > Shadow*
     Use this light source for shadow calculation.
 Should be used when multiple light sources are present.
 Disabled by default.

+*Shadow > Clip Start*
+    This parameter specifies a distance from the light source, below which objects do not generate shadows.
+Default value is 1.001.

+*Shadow > Clip End*
+    This parameter specifies a distance from the light source, beyond which objects do not generate shadows.
+Default value is 30.002.

 .. _environment_lighting: